The complete guide to the best things to do in Vancouver, Canada!

 No matter what you’re in the mood for, the city is your oyster and has so much on offer.

 Vancouver is consistently named as 1 of the top 5 places to live in the world.
 It’s no wonder why, considering the incredible urban infrastructure, lush green spaces, and close proximity to the sea.
 It’s even so close to the mountains that you can be there in 30 minutes or less!

 What more could you want?

-Well add on a city full of history and culture, an incredible foodie scene and also the endless entertainment opportunities, it is never a surprise why people want to visit Vancouver!
+Well add on a city full of history and culture, an incredible foodie scene and also the endless entertainment opportunities, it is no surprise that people want to visit Vancouver!

-With endless opportunities to take on in the city here is a list of things to do in Vancouver that will help make the most of your trip.
+With endless opportunities for fun in the city, here is a list of things to do in Vancouver that will help you make the most of your trip.

 1) Head to Granville Island

 Okay, maybe Granville Island isn’t exactly an island.
 But this peninsula across the way from False Creek is worth a visit.

 Once an industrial area, Granville Island is now home to some of Vancouver’s best restaurants, shopping and entertainment areas around.

 The massive public market is a major draw too.
 There are over 50 permanent retailers, a farmers market, artisan food, drink and crafts on offer as well as a garden centre.